-All Poems entered must be on the subject of " Long Island Landmarks" Only 1 Poem per exhibitor in this department.
-You must fill out the online entry form in showworks directed on the Lifair.org website Paper poems and entry forms mailed in or dropped of will NOT BE ACCEPTED.
-After filling out the entry form online, exhibitors then must create one poem with there name, address and one poem with their name at the bottom of the page.
-Once both poems are created, the exhibitor must submitt their poem via email to oldbethpagevillagerestoration@nassaucountyny.gov All poems must be entered in 14 point Times New Roman.
+POETRY GUIDELINES All Poems entered must be on the subject of " Long Island Landmarks" Only 1 Poem per exhibtior in this department.
+You must fill out the online entry form in ShoWorks directed on the Lifair.org website Paper poems and entry forms mailed in or dropped off will NOT BE ACCEPTED.
+After filling out the entry form online, exhibitors then must create one poem with owner name, address and one poem with their name at the bottom of the page.
+Once both poems are created, the exhibitor must submit their poem via email to: oldbethpagevillagerestoration@nassaucountyny.gov. before August 30th.
+All poems must be entered in 14 point Times New Roman.
 All poems must be entered in the name of the writer.
 Maximum 25 lines, no offensive language, no suggestive language.
 First 75 poems will be accepted.
 If the exhibitor does not fill out the online entry form, their poem will NOT BE ACCEPTED.

-ton you will be directed to showorks and follow the directions to complete the online entry form.
+To fill out the online entry form, please visit www.lifair.org, click on the online entry button.
+After you click on the button you will be directed to Showorks and follow the directions to complete the online entry form.